OmriLeviGit/Maze-Solver/README.md

 3. **Drawing Phase:** The program takes the traversed path from the start to the end, applies coloring, and enlarges the image if necessary for a clearer visualization.

-Each step is timed separately and the duration is printed at the end.
+The duration of each step is measured individually, and the corresponding timings are displayed at the conclusion of the process.

+In addition, the image of the solved maze will be saved to a generated 'output' folder.

 ### [Examples](https://github.com/OmriLeviGit/Maze-Solver/tree/main/examples)
 Each example offers a visual representation of the software's capabilities, showcasing how it navigates through mazes using various algorithms.